pnkr01/everfitApp/DeleteAccountPermanently.md

 You need to follow the below steps to delete your account permanently from our application
-- Settings -> Delete Account

-- This will permenently delete your complete data we have.
+- your data will be deleted by mailing to infokumar66@gmail.com